-Responsible with respect to bidder or proposer means a Vendor who has submitted a bid or proposal, who has the capability, as determined by the County, in all respects to perform fully the contract requirements and who has the integrity and reliability which will give reasonable assurance of good-faith performance, which includes, but is not limited to those specified in Sec.
-2-161(a)(1)a.-j.
+Responsible with respect to bidder or proposer means a vendor who has submitted a bid or proposal, who has the capability, as determined by the county, in all respects to perform fully the contract requirements and who has the integrity and reliability which will give reasonable assurance of good-faith performance, which includes, but is not limited to those specified in section 2-161(a)(1)a.-j.

-Responsive with respect to bidder or proposer means a Vendor who has submitted a bid or proposal, which conforms in all material respects, as determined by the County, to the bid or proposal solicitation.
+Responsive with respect to bidder or proposer means a vendor who has submitted a bid or proposal, which conforms in all material respects, as determined by the county, to the bid or proposal solicitation.

-Sole Source Purchase means research has determined there is only one (1) potential Vendor for an item.
+Sole source purchase means research has determined there is only one potential vendor for an item.